-Return the macroinvertebrates to the stream and rinse all of your monitoring equipment.
+Return the macroinvertebrates to the stream and rinse all of your monitoring equipment using creek water.
+Clean the net by dipping it into the stream (dip both sides) and rubbing your hands along it to dislodge any debris.
 All materials must dry completely before storing them.
 Review your Field Data Sheet and Identification & Scoring Sheet to be sure all sections were filled out completely.